PDAL/PDAL/doc/about.rst

       ]
     }

-PDAL can compose intermediate stages, for operations such as filtering, clipping, tiling, transforming into a processing pipeline and reuse as necessary.
+PDAL can compose intermediate stages for operations such as filtering, clipping, tiling, transforming into a processing pipeline and reuse as necessary.
 It allows you to define these pipelines as `JSON`_, and it provides a command, :ref:`pipeline_command`, to allow you to execute them.